 (2) The electors of a district may exercise the powers of the initiative and referendum regarding a district measure, in accordance with ORS 255.135 to 255.205.
 [1983 c.350 §216]

 354.655 District board; membership; quorum; term; expenses.
-(1) The district board shall consist of five members, each of whom shall be an elector of the district.
+(1) The district board shall consist of five members, each of whom shall be an elector of the district or a person who pays service charges under ORS 354.690.
 The terms of office for the district board members first elected shall be determined by lot.
 The terms of two shall expire June 30 next following the first regular district election and the terms of three shall expire June 30 next following the second regular district election.

 (2) As soon as possible after the election and the taking of the oath of office by the members, an organizational meeting shall be held and officers selected.
 A majority of the members shall constitute a quorum for the transaction of business.

 (3) Except as provided in subsection (1) of this section, the term of office of each district board member is four years.